rohitshah3/Smart-Agriculture-System-Using-IOT-ML/README.md

 ### Running Project
 - Create an account on thinkspeak dashboard https://thingspeak.com/
-- write the API key in the NodeMCU program given by the thingspeak dashboard after logging in.
+- Write the API key in the NodeMCU program given by the thingspeak dashboard after logging in.

 ### Usage:
 - User can automatically turn On or turn Off the motor pump based on the soil moisture level readings from the sensor.